-If you need to help to pay rent, who do you turn?
-Everyone can not approach a friend or family member for one of two months rent.
-If you can you are fortunate.
-If you are facing eviction, and cannot pay your most important bill, this statement, is a cry for immediate help!
-This article can give you some suggestions where you can go to get help.
+North Carolina programs help with utilities, rent, food, medical bills, childcare, and affordable housing.
+The resources below can help during times of financial difficulties.
+If you need help to pay rent, who do you turn to?
+Everyone can not approach a friend or family member for one of two months’ rent.
+If you can, you are fortunate.
+If you face eviction and cannot pay your most important bill, this statement is a cry for immediate help!
+This article can give you some suggestions about where you can go to get help.

-There are many organizations both private and the public that is in place, to help people who are suffering financial hardships.
-Charlotte assistance programs not only will help you will rent but can also provide assistance with food, clothing, household goods and furniture.
-You are not alone in this, and there are places you can go, to get the help you need.
+There are many organizations, both private and the public, that is in place to help people who are suffering financial hardships in North Carolina.
+Charlotte assistance programs will help you rent and provide assistance with food, clothing, household goods, and furniture.
+You are not alone in this, and there are places you can go to to get the help you need.

 It will not be easy, and you will be required to provide proper documentation such as: